Deciphering the nature of $X(2300)$ with the PACIAE model: Abstract

 \section{Abstract}

-Inspired by the BESIII newest observation of an axial-vector particle $X(2300)$ in the $\psi(3686)\rightarrow \phi\eta \eta'$ process (Phys.
-Rev. Lett. {\bf134}, 191901 (2025)), we simulate its production in $e^+e^-$ collisions at $\sqrt{s}=4.95$ GeV using the parton and hadron cascade model PACIAE 4.0.
+Inspired by the BESIII newest observation of an axial-vector particle $X(2300)$ in the $\psi(3686)\rightarrow \phi\eta \eta'$ process [M. Ablikim et al. (BESIII Collaboration), Phys.
+Rev. Lett.
+134, 191901 (2025)], we simulate its production in $e^+e^-$ collisions at $\sqrt{s}=4.95$ GeV using the parton and hadron cascade model PACIAE 4.0.
 In this model, the final partonic state (FPS) and the final hadronic state (FHS) are simulated and recorded sequentially.
-Besides the excited strangeonium and tetraquark interpretations, we propose for the first time that the $X(2300)$ could also be a hadro-strangeonium state, in which a strangeonium and a light hadron are bound together.
-The excited strangeonium and tetraquark state of the $X(2300)$ candidates are, respectively, produced by coalescing with two quarks $s\bar{s}$ and four quarks $ss\bar{s}\bar{s}$ in the FPS with the quantum statistical mechanics inspired dynamically constrained phase-space coalescence (DCPC) model.
-The hadro-strangeonium state of the $X(2300)$ candidate is generated by the recombination of the component mesons $\phi\eta/\phi \eta'$ in the FHS with DCPC.
+Beyond the existing assumptions of the $X(2300)$ as either an excited strangeonium state or an $ss\bar{s}\bar{s}$ tetraquark state, we propose, for the first time, that it could also be a $q\bar{q}s\bar{s}$ ($q=u/d$) tetraquark state or a hadro‑strangeonium state (a bound system of a strangeonium and a light hadron).
+The excited strangeonium candidate is formed by coalescing an $s\bar{s}$ quark pair in the FPS with the quantum statistical mechanics inspired dynamically constrained phase-space coalescence (DCPC) model.
+The tetraquark candidates of $q\bar{q}s\bar{s}$ and $ss\bar{s}\bar{s}$ are similarly produced by coalescing four constituent quarks in the FPS.
+In contrast, a hadro‑strangeonium candidate emerges from the recombination of the constituent mesons $\phi$ and $\eta'/\eta$ in the FHS.
 We then calculate the $X(2300)$'s orbital angular momentum quantum number in its rest frame and perform the spectral classification for each of the above candidates.
-Given its quantum numbers $J^{PC} = 1^{+-}$, the $X(2300)$ is identified as a $P$-wave $s\bar{s}$, an $S$-wave $ss\bar{s}\bar{s}$ or an $S$-wave $\phi\eta/\phi \eta'$ candidate.
-The production rates for the $X(2300)$ candidates with different configurations are estimated for the first time.
-Those for the excited strangeonium and tetraquark states are on the order of $10^{-4}$, while the hadro-strangeonium state is produced at a rate on the order of $10^{-6}$.
-Moreover, significant discrepancies are observed in the rapidity distributions and the transverse momentum spectra among the different configurations.
+Given its quantum numbers $J^{PC} = 1^{+-}$, the $X(2300)$ is identified as a $P$-wave $s\bar{s}$, an $S$-wave $q\bar{q}s\bar{s}/ss\bar{s}\bar{s}$ or an $S$-wave $\phi\eta'/\phi \eta$ candidate.
+For the first time, we estimate the production rates for these configurations.
+The $P$-wave $s\bar{s}$ and $S$-wave $q\bar{q}s\bar{s}$ states are produced at rates on the order of $10^{-5}$, whereas the $S$-wave $ss\bar{s}\bar{s}$ and $\phi\eta'/\phi \eta$ states appear at rates on the order of $10^{-6}$.
+Moreover, significant discrepancies are observed in the rapidity distributions and the transverse momentum spectra among the different candidates.
 These discrepancies could be served as valuable criteria for deciphering the nature of the $X(2300)$.